Showing Lionhead Rabbits

 Per ARBA rules, show secretaries are not obligated to accept entries in any other variety except Tortoise and REW; however, most varieties on COD will most likely be allowed to be shown for exhibition, as may other colors that are not on COD.
 This means that they will be allowed to compete for Best of Variety (BOV) and Best Opposite Sex of Variety (BOSV), but will not be allowed to compete for legs of Grand Champion, Best of Breed (BOB), Best Opposite Sex (BOS) or Best In Show (BIS).

 Check with your show secretary prior to the show so that you know exactly what varieties they will allow.
-If you determine that the exhibition varieties are allowed to be shown, you must supply the show secretary with a copy of the variety color standard.
-A version of the most recent COD color variety standards is available in the above table to the right.
+If you determine that the exhibition varieties are allowed to be shown, you must supply the show secretary with a copy of a variety color standard.
+A version of some of the past and present COD color variety standards is available in the above table to the right.
 We can no longer publish a copy of the official Lionhead breed standard, as it is now copyrighted property of ARBA.
 Please note that once a variety on COD has one successful pass at presentation, per ARBA rules, shows must allow them to be shown for exhibition.
-AS of February 1, 2015, shows must allow exhibition of Chocolate, Sable Point and Seal, as they all have had one successful presentation in 2014.
+Shows must allow exhibition of Chocolate, Sable Point, Siamese Sable and Seal, as they all have had at least one successful presentation as of 2015.

 What makes a Lionhead showable?